jjg/type-o/journal.md

 # Type-O Project Journal

+## 11042023

+Spent some time early this morning on the first draft of a case design.
+It's very primative at this point but I think it's enough of a start to hold the key components in place and see how well the virtual parts match-up with the real ones.

+I'll try running a set later today and see how things fit.

 ## 11032023

 Not exactly the start of this project, but the start of anything meaningful in this repository at least.